We compare primary and secondary marketplaces. Prices might be higher or lower than face value.

 Bologna's rivalries

-History and great players
+History and notable players

 Other activities in Bologna